Accepting PhD Students

 Teaching and Administration

-Carmen teaches on a variety of undergraduate and postgraduate modules with the Institute of Childhood and Education.
-As well as teaching, Carmen is the Co-Chair of the ICE (Institute of Childhood and Education) Ethics and Integrity Sub-Committee.
+Carmen teaches on a variety of undergraduate and postgraduate modules within the School of Education and Childhood (SEC) .
+As well as teaching, Carmen is the Deputy Chair of the University Ethics and Integrity Sub-Committee, Ethics Lead for the SEC, and Co-Lead for the REF UOA23 Education submission.

 • PhD supervision